Build a SvelteKit Markdown Blog

 • import.meta.glob is a useful Vite feature to get all the posts using a glob (eager reads the contents of the file avoiding await paths[path]())

-• I loop over the paths and get the slug post.md but replace .md since we only want the slug
+• Loop over the paths and get the slug post.md but replace .md since we only want the slug

-• I’m checking if file has a metadata property inside of it and if the slug exists to be safe and then I’m going to get the metadata or frontmatter from the post
+• Check if file has a metadata property inside of it and if the slug exists to be safe and then I’m going to get the metadata or frontmatter from the post

-• I’m creating a post that includes metadata and the slug
+• Create a post that includes metadata and the slug

-• I only want to add the post if published is set to true
+• Only add the post if published is set to true

 src/lib/types.ts